canjs/canjs/guides/using.md

 ## The CanJS download

-The buttons on the [CanJS homepage](http://canjs.com) les syou either get the full download or create customized download using the
+The buttons on the [CanJS homepage](http://canjs.com) lets you either get the full download or create customized download using the
-[download builder](#secton_builder).
+[download builder](#section_Thedownloadbuilder).
 The full download is a zipped version of [this repository](https://github.com/bitovi/canjs.com) and contains:

 - `can.<library>.js` (e.g. `can.jquery.js`) - The core build for a supported library